IlyaGulya/action-sync-autolinks/README.md

 - Fetches all JIRA projects from your instance
 - Creates autolinks for each project key (e.g., `PROJECT-` → `https://your-jira.com/browse/PROJECT-123`)
 - Updates existing autolinks if JIRA URL changes
-- Removes obsolete JIRA autolinks when projects are deleted
+- Removes obsolete JIRA autolinks when projects are deleted (delete operations are prioritized for faster cleanup)
 - Preserves non-JIRA autolinks
+- **Parallel execution** of GitHub API requests with configurable concurrency for faster syncing
-- Filter projects by category (supports GitHub's 500 autolinks limit)
+- Filter projects by category, type, or name (supports GitHub's 500 autolinks limit)
 - Discover available project categories

 ## Usage